59th National Film Awards: Controversy

-After the awards were announced on 7 March 2012, Enajori.com, a society which promotes cultural heritage of Assam, filed a petition against the jury's decision for not considering Ekhon Nedekha Nodir Xhipare as an Assamese film and rejecting its nomination.
-In response to the plea the Delhi High Court issued a notice to the Ministry of Information and Broadcasting, the Directorate of Film Festivals, the Central Board of Film Certification, Rohini Hattangadi—chairperson of Feature Film section, and Hiren Bora—a jury member for the Feature Film section.
+After the awards were announced on 7 March 2012, Enajori.com, a society which promotes the cultural heritage of Assam, filed a petition against the jury's decision for not considering Ekhon Nedekha Nodir Xhipare an Assamese film and rejecting its nomination.
+In response to the plea, the Delhi High Court issued a notice to the Ministry of Information and Broadcasting, the Directorate of Film Festivals, the Central Board of Film Certification, Rohini Hattangadi—chairperson of Feature Film section, and Hiren Bora—a jury member for the Feature Film section.
 After examining the documents submitted for the selection of regional films, the High Court dismissed the plea.
-The proceedings revealed that Ekhon Nedekha Nodir Xhipare, and other films from the eastern region, were previewed and rejected by the jury.
-The court imposed costs of ₹2 thousand on the petitioner for moving to the court without ascertaining the facts of the case.
+The proceedings revealed Ekhon Nedekha Nodir Xhipare, and other films from the eastern region, were previewed and rejected by the jury.
+The court imposed costs of ₹2 thousand on the petitioner for moving the court without ascertaining the facts of the case.